Responses to trauma

 Self-injury or self-harm can be used as a way of coping with the impact of sexual violence.
 Self-injury is sometimes used to express emotional distress, to self-punish or to gain control when things feel chaotic and difficult.

 It is important to remember that an autistic person or a person with learning disabilities may be finding it difficult to regulate and understand their emotions.
 They may have difficulty expressing and communicating what they are feeling, and self-injury may be a coping mechanism.
-It is important to approach self-injury in a non-shameful way and support the person to recognise the trauma that underlies their emotions.
+Remember to approach self-injury in a non-shameful way and support the person to recognise the trauma that underlies their emotions.

 Self-injurious behaviours can include cutting yourself, ingesting items, scratching, hand biting and headbanging.